The Laplace transform of a continuous time signal x(t) can be expressed as:

 =H(s)est

-est is known as eigen function for LTI system and it preserved the shape of the input signal.
+est is known as eigen function for LTI system and it preserves the shape of the input signal.

 The Laplace transform has always two parts: